What is Web Scraping & How to Scrape Data from a Website?

 2. Collect target page URLs

-To make your web scraping process more efficient, collecting specific URLs can help you save your resources.
+To be more efficient when scraping data, collecting specific URLs can help you save your resources.
 You'll collect only the needed data without vast amounts of irrelevant information from multiple pages.

 Let’s say your goal is to extract data from each product listing.
-To do this, you need to collect all the product URLs from each search page.
+To do this, you need to consider pagination and collect all the product URLs from each search page.
 If you scroll down the first page to the bottom, you can see there are a total of 94 pages:

 Since each page URL has a page parameter, for example, https://sandbox.oxylabs.io/products?page=1, you can easily generate URLs for all 94 pages using Python.
 As the purpose of this guide is to showcase the steps, let’s just scrape the first five pages: